Biography

-Short biography (FR / EN)
+Short biography (EN / FR)

-Full biography
+Early biography

 Avery was born in Beijing, China, and at the age of five her family moved to Ottawa, Ontario.
 She has studied Design at Ryerson University and from 2005 to 2008 she studied at the Grande Ecole ESMOD in Paris, France, where she graduated with honours in Fashion Design.
 For several years following she worked as a fashion designer in Paris and Montreal for major international brands, her work leading her to research trips around Europe, Asia and the USA.